 Related Document: A Patient’s Guide to Shoulder Anatomy

 Why did I develop calcific tendonitis?

 No one really knows what causes calcific tendonitis.
 Severe wear and tear, aging, or a combination of the two are involved in degenerative calcification.
-Some researchers think that calcium deposits form because there is not enough oxygen to the tendon tissues.
-Others feel that pressure on the tendons can damage them, causing the calcium deposits to form.
+Some researchers think that calcium deposits form because there is not enough oxygen in the tendon tissues.
+Others feel that pressure on the tendons can damage them, causing calcium deposits to form.

 Reactive calcification is even more of a mystery.
 This type of problem occurs in younger patients and seems to go away by itself in many cases.

 While the calcium is being deposited, you may feel only mild to moderate pain, or even no pain at all.
 For some unknown reason, calcific tendonitis becomes very painful when the deposits are reabsorbed.
 The pain and stiffness of calcific tendonitis can cause you to lose motion in your shoulder.
 Lifting your arm may become painful.
 At its most severe, the pain may interfere with your sleep.

 Dr. Kiritsis will take a detailed medical history and do a thorough physical exam of your shoulder.
 The pain of calcific tendonitis can be confused with other conditions that cause shoulder pain.
 An X-ray is usually necessary to confirm the presence of calcium deposits.
 The X-ray will also help pinpoint the exact location of the deposits.

 How can I get my pain under control?